 Take Camden, N.J., one of the nation’s most impoverished cities.
 Cooper University Hospital, operated by the Cooper Foundation, is mainly located in a neighborhood of Camden suffering from high levels of disinvestment and poverty.
 While Cooper University Hospital’s campus expansions have boosted the neighborhood, more broadly, the Cooper Foundation has led a variety of community revitalization efforts.
 These include property renovation, park design and maintenance, improving safety within community, and a new neighborhood school.

 “We are an urban hospital in the heart of Camden,” said Susan Bass Levin, president and CEO of the Cooper Foundation, in correspondence with the paper’s researchers.
 “The future of our hospital is linked to the future of Camden.”

 The Foundation put this premise into action when they acquired and renovated properties in the 10-square block area around the campus, and sold them to local residents who underwent financial training.
 They saw a greater “bang for the buck” in this approach since they were able to recycle the proceeds from these home sales into other community investment efforts.

 The new report by Hacke and Deane provides other examples of how hospitals and health systems around the country have expanded their thinking about community investment.
 The report shows how these systems are working with local partners to improve community health and well-being in ways that are less about health care and more about where people live, learn, work, and play.
 And when we make these kinds of upstream investments so communities can thrive—everybody wins.

-Donald Schwarz, MD, MPH, MBA, is guiding the Foundation's strategies and working closely with colleagues, external partners and community leaders to build a Culture of Health in America, enabling everyone to live the healthiest life possible.
+Donald Schwarz, former senior vice president, Program, guided the Foundation's strategies and worked closely with colleagues, external partners and community leaders to build a Culture of Health in America, enabling everyone to live the healthiest life possible.